jpignata/blog/articles/future-developer.md

 when he or she is trying to understand the role of an object in the larger context of your system.
 Adding a short, declarative sentence to the top of a class and/or method indicating what it does could have substantial value for future readers of the code.
-That said, wthout a strong shared culture of keeping these comments up to date they could have negative value and mislead a future reader of the code.
+That said, without a strong shared culture of keeping these comments up to date they could have negative value and mislead a future reader of the code.
 The only thing worse than no documentation is incorrect documentation.